kingsoftcloud/cluster-autoscaler/README.md

     ```
 - Copy `/etc/kubernetes/admin.conf` from master node to this KEC `/etc/kubernetes/admin.conf` to setup kubectl on this instance.

-- Go to [ KEC](https://kec.console.ksyun.com/v2/#/kec) Service and select your KEC instance as source to create an OS image with K8S Tools.
+- Go to [ KEC](https://kec.console.ksyun.com/v2/#/kec) service and select your KEC instance as source to create an OS image with K8S tools.

 ## Create AS Group